-What have been your favourite family holidays in Australia?
+Hi Giaan Rooney, what have been your favourite family holidays in Australia?

 I love holidaying in Australia, and I can’t wait to explore even more!
 When I was a child, we did road trips all over the country, from Magnetic Island off Townsville to swim meets in Sydney.
 Now with kids of my own we have been fortunate enough to holiday in Noosa, Hamilton Island, all through the Northern Rivers of NSW, down to Wagga Wagga and even visiting friends and family in country Victoria.
 We really do live in the best country in the world.
 I love the diverse landscapes, the incredible fresh produce, and the wildlife.